jjs-cloud/jj-dlp/README.md

 ## Technical Features

 - **Dashboard** — Manage your streamer monitoring and recording from a nice dashboard.
+- **Priority System** — For slow connections, and/or to conserve disk space, you can limit the amount of simultaneous recordings and record only your highest priority streamers.
 - **Stall detection** — restarts yt-dlp if the download stalls (common issue with yt-dlp)
-- **Error detection** — restarts yt-dlp if ffmpeg recieves certain errors (common issue with yt-dlp)
+- **Error detection** — restarts yt-dlp if ffmpeg recieves certain errors (common issue with ffmpeg)
 - **Small footprint** — only needs to run 1 yt-dlp process when checking for live streams
 - **Twitch API** — Optionally connect your Twitch API credentials for faster triggering.
 - **Dependency Resolution** — You will be prompted to install ffmpeg and windows-curses if needed.